Project-GreenGuard/forestshield/docs/VP_SOFTWARE_MODEL.md

 **Fire Proximity:** The calculated distance in kilometers between a sensor location and the nearest active fire detection point.

-**Risk Score:** A numerical value on a scale of 0-100 representing the calculated wildfire risk level based on environmental conditions and fire proximity.
+**Risk Score:** A numerical value on a scale of 0-100 representing the calculated wildfire risk score based on environmental conditions and fire proximity.
 Higher scores indicate increased risk.

 **Temperature:** Environmental temperature reading in degrees Celsius collected by sensor device.